abbiedaniel/salesforce-maintenance/PD1-Notes.md

  	- Roll-up summary fields can only be on the master.
 COUNT, SUM, MIN, MAX
   	- Formula fields are calculated at access time and can span multiple objects
   	- Cross-object formula can be created on a child object to reference data from parent objects (up to 10 relationships away).
+  	- Cross-object formula fields cannot be used in  roll up summary fields.
   	- Workflow rules cannot submit records for approval or update child records. (blocked since Winter'23)
   	- Multiple Currencies feature allows the currency of the master record to determine currency in a roll up summary field.